bcgov/ols-geocoder/physical-address-conceptual-model.md

 |Element Name|Data Type|Description
 |--|--|--|
-sitePointLat|Real|Latitude of site location sitePointLon|Real|Longitude of site location accessPointLat|latitude of accessPoint accessPointLon|longitude of accessPoint
+sitePointLat|Real|Latitude of sitePoint
+sitePointLon|Real|Longitude of sitePoint
+accessPointLat|Real|latitude of accessPoint
+accessPointLon|Real|longitude of accessPoint

 ### Topics to do
 fullAddress as business unique identifier, addresses in the real world, adding a sense of history, how are sites and parcels related, how are sites related spatially to the earth,